Best Life Insurance For Seniors Over 60 70 80

 Term insurance, on the other hand, is term life insurance.
 There are no excess premiums to invest, and there are no promises or guarantees beyond the end of the term, which can range from 1 to 30 years.
 The annual premium for term insurance is always less than the whole life, it lacks the investment component, but its premiums will increase (often substantially) once the term expires.

-Both types of life, term or whole life insurance for seniors over 60 (or one of its derivatives) have benefits and drawbacks; Both have their place depending on the needs, wishes and financial goals of the buyer.
+Both types of life, term or whole life insurance for senior over 60 (or one of its derivatives) have benefits and drawbacks; Both have their place depending on the needs, wishes and financial goals of the buyer.
 An experienced professional insurance agent can help you decide which type of policy is best for you based on your circumstances.
 But whichever you choose, make sure you have enough coverage to meet your short and long term goals.

 Some people mistakenly believe that life insurance is a scam.
 This is because premium money is lost if death does not occur during the coverage period (for term insurance), or because many people live to old age and continue to pay their permanent insurance premiums.
 Such detractors compare life insurance for seniors over 60 protection to gambling and completely forgo protection.